aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 Minimum coins to exist on a shares pool at all times.
 Enforced per delegator for both active and pending_inactive pools.
-This constraint ensures the share price cannot overly increase and lead to substantial loses when buying shares (can lose at most 1 share which may be worth a lot if current share price is high).
+This constraint ensures the share price cannot overly increase and lead to substantial losses when buying shares (can lose at most 1 share which may be worth a lot if current share price is high).
 This constraint is not enforced on inactive pools as they only allow redeems (can lose at most 1 coin regardless of current share price).